francis-clairicia/EasyNetwork/docs/source/quickstart/install.rst

 Installation
 ============

-To use EasyNetwork, first install it using pip:
+To use EasyNetwork, first install it using :program:`pip`:

 .. code-block:: console